VaneezehSiddiqui/VaneezehSiddiqui.github.io/README.md

 ## Hi there!
-Welcome to my site in progress.
-Feel free to explore and get a better idea of who I am.
+My name is Vaneezeh, and welcome to my website.
+Feel free to explore and get a better idea of who I am and reach out if you'd like to get in touch!

-You can use the [editor on GitHub](https://github.com/VaneezehSiddiqui/VaneezehSiddiqui.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+This site contains all the informatio you would traditionally find on a resume... except a website is ten times cooler!

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Use the navigation tools to explore the facets of my personality.

 ### Markdown